Guide To Carbohydrates (Part 1):

 Many of us have the misconception that carbs are ‘bad’ for us, but how true is that?
-Let’s take a look at the different types of carbohydrates.
+Let’s take a look at the different types of carbs.

 Types of Carbs

 There are three types of carbs found in food i.e. sugar, starch and fiber.
-Carbs have been loosely categorised into what is commonly known as ‘good carbs’ and ‘bad carbs’,
+Carbs have been loosely categorised into what is commonly known as complex and refined carbs.

 - Slowly digestible carbs

 - High fiber content

 - Breaks down and digests slowly, preventing a sudden spike in blood glucose level

 - Lower risks of diabetes and heart diseases, prevention of obesity while regulating your digestive system

 - Low fiber content

 - Refined, processed foods